Notes on the stable regularity lemma: Proof of the lemma

 \begin{fact}[see e.g. Hodges \cite{hodges} Lemma 6.7.9 p.
 313] \emph{ } \begin{enumerate} \item If the graph $G$ is $k$-edge stable, then there is no full special tree in $G$ of height $2^{k+2}-2$. \item If $G$ contains no full special trees of height $n$, then $G$ is $2^{n+1}$-edge stable. \end{enumerate} \end{fact}

-\begin{conv} When $G$ is $k$-edge stable, we will say ``let $t=t(k)$ be the tree bound'' to abbreviate ``let $t = t(k)$ be the strict upper bound on the height of a full special tree from Fact \ref{tree-fact}.'' \end{conv}
+\begin{conv} When $G$ is $k$-edge stable, we will say ``let $t=t(k)$ be the tree bound'' to abbreviate ``let $t = t(k)$ be the best strict upper bound on the height of a full special tree from Fact \ref{tree-fact},'' so $t(k) \leq 2^{k+2}-2$. \end{conv}

 When $G$ is $k$-edge stable, we can use Fact \ref{tree-fact} to partition into $\epsilon$-excellent sets as follows.
+(Note that the same proof gives existence of $\epsilon$-good sets in the case where we take the $B_\eta$'s to be singletons.)

 \begin{claim} Suppose $G$ is a $k$-edge stable graph, $t=t(k)$ is the tree bound, and $\epsilon < \frac{1}{2^t}$.
 Then for every $A \subseteq G$ with $|A| \geq \frac{1}{\epsilon^t}$ there exists an $\epsilon$-excellent subset $A^\prime \subseteq A$ with $|A^\prime| \geq \epsilon^{t-1}|A|$. \end{claim}